KempDewulf/envirosense-app/README.md

 ## Setup Instructions

 1. Ensure Flutter and Dart tools are installed.
+2. Clone the repository:
+    ```sh
+    git clone git@gitlab.ti.howest.be:ti/2024-2025/s5/ccett/projects/group-14/flutter-app.git
+    cd flutter-app
+    ```
-2. Run `flutter pub get` to fetch all declared dependencies.
+3. Run `flutter pub get` to fetch all declared dependencies.
-3. Execute `flutter run` to build and launch the app on the desired platform.
+4. Execute `flutter run` to build and launch the app on the desired platform.

 ## Key Features